Tytus-Harlender/30_days_challange/Day1/README.md

 When to use abstract classes and interfaces?

+Abstract class is always used as an base class.
+It supports abstract or virtual features, which the inherited classes should implement.
+Abstract class can declare fields.
+It is not possible to create an object of an abstract class.
+Interface may declare only properties, methods and events (without access modificators).
+We should always implement all declared fields and methods.

 First of all, for security of data and information that should be hidden before user.
 Secondly, multi-implementation lets us implement several interfaces to single class at once

 Q1.Is there a method we cannot 'override'?